CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup)
    - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software as per here
      - https://www.youtube.com/watch?v=Ucg5Zqm9ZMk&t
-   - This is the written up list of the the necessary actions that worked for me
+   - Here are some notes of the actions that worked for me, based on the video above with the actions listed in sequence, but grouped by the device you need to progress the actions on
      - Ubuntu Desktop
        - Install Ubuntu 20.04 onto desktop with at least 256 G hard drive memory
        - Download and install SDK manager software from here https://developer.nvidia.com/embedded/downloads#?search=sdk